Marlborough Sounds boat crash leaves one dead, two injured

 They say the incident happened 7.25pm.

-Okiwi Bay Voluntary Rural Fire Force fire chief Ian Montgomery said details were sketchy but the collision happened where boats were moored in the harbour.
+Okiwi Bay Voluntary Rural Fire Force fire chief Ian Montgomery said details were sketchy but the collision happened near where boats were moored in the harbour.

 "It was very, very dark and the cloud cover was quite low last night, " he said.

-Montgomery said the alarm was raised by one of those injured on board the crashed boats.
+Montgomery said the alarm was raised by one of those injured on board the crashed vessels.

-Firefighters helped transfer the most seriously injured person to a waiting helicopter.
+Firefighters helped lift the most seriously injured person out of a boat into a waiting helicopter.

 He said he didn't know what type of boats were involved but neither sank in the collision.
+There were only three people believed to be on board the vessels when the accident happened.

 "It was quite a dark night and it was a pretty busy scene," he said.